wordofwarning/hazardmcr/index.md

 For just one day, Manchester's St Ann's Square becomes the hub for random actions, strange antics and ludic activities.

 If you want to find us, look for the big red bus… or keep your eyes peeled for a flash of yellow and black - anywhere in the Square or beyond.

+And while you're in the vicinity, don't forget to check out the [Truth About Youth Festival](http://www.royalexchange.co.uk/TaY.aspx?page=796) in the Royal Exchange Theatre.

 ### Our partners:
 <img src="assets/images/hatch.png" alt="Hatch" class="inline">